 (Netherlands, 1945) writes novels, stories, essays, lectures and columns with a strong historical bent.
 She debuted with 1987's Tine of de dalen waar het leven woont (Tine, or the Valleys Where Life Lives), a fictitious biography of 19th-century Dutch writer Multatuli's first wife.
 Her book De naam van de vader (The Name of the Father) won the 1994 Multatuli Prize.
 In 2002 she wrote Pelican Bay, about slavery in the Caribbean and the Netherlands.
-Her essay collection Schatplicht (Tribute) appeared in 2013, and her 2016 novel Aan het eind van de dag (At the End of the Day) is simultaneously a portrait of a career woman, a dissection of the genre of biography, and a snapshot of the second half of the 20th century.
-Her body of work was awarded the 2018 Constantijn Huygens Prize.(WN 2020)
+Her essay collection Schatplicht (Tribute) appeared in 2013, and her 2016 novel Aan het eind van de dag (At the End of the Day) is simultaneously a portrait of a career woman and a snapshot of the second half of the 20th century.
+De val van Thomas G. (The fall of Thomas G.) tells about the publisher of a controversial book.
+Noordervliet's body of work was awarded the 2018 Constantijn Huygens Prize.(WN 2021)

 Archive available for: Nelleke Noordervliet